Cormac Mág Shamhradháin: Priesthood and Drumlane Abbey

 Cormac was presumably educated at Drumlane Abbey which was founded about the 6th century AD by Saint Columba.
-The abbey was a chapter house of the Augustinian Abbey of Kells, Co.
-Meath and it was dedicated to Saint Mary.
+The abbey was a chapter house of the Augustinian Abbey of Kells, County Meath and it was dedicated to Saint Mary.
 Cormac was subsequently ordained a priest and on 13 October 1461 he was appointed vicar of Templeport parish, County Cavan, in succession to Rory McGovern who had been excommunicated.
 On 26 August 1467, Cormac was transferred from Templeport to Drumlane where he succeeded John MacBrian to the post of Prior of Drumlane due to hereditary succession rights, as both his father and grandfather were previous Priors of Drumlane.
 He also became a member of the Augustinian Canons.
 The McGovern clan through the ages were associated with Drumlane and in the 15th century alone at least five of its members were appointed Prior thereof.
 The ecclesiastical offices in Drumlane (Abbott, Prior, Parish Priest) were generally split between the McGoverns who were the hereditary erenachs and the O’Farrellys who were the hereditary coarbs of Drumlane.
 Cormac retained the office of Prior until his death in 1511.